repo2wasm/gh-actions/README.md

 # `repo2wasm` as GitHub Action

-This is a [GitHub Action](https://github.com/features/actions) to convert a GitHub repository into a Wasm-powered integrated development environment (IDE).
+This is a [GitHub Action](https://github.com/features/actions) to convert a GitHub repository into a Wasm-powered integrated development environment (IDE) and publish it to [GitHub Pages].

 ## Usage